duarte-fonseca/receitas/README.md

 Como fazer:

+Begin by chopping the onions, garlic and chillies into small pieces.
+Then heat some oil on a frying pan and when the oil starts to warmer put the onions, garlic and chillies on the oil and fry them in medium heat for around 5 minutes.
+When the onion starts to get softer add the meat and put the heat to strong and fry the meat until its no longer red.
+After this, lower the heat and add the three cans of tomatoes.

 Primeiro picar a cebola e alho pequenos e refogar juntamente com os chillies.
 Por a carne e fritar em lume forte dirante 5 minutos.
 Quando a carne parece já estar mais frita adicionar o molho de tomate, a